gaurangp22/gaurangp22/README.md

 # 👋 Welcome to My Profile!

-I’m Gaurang, a passionate full-stack developer committed to creating innovative applications.
+I’m Gaurang, a passionate full-stack developer in the making committed to creating innovative applications.
 My journey in development has equipped me with a diverse skill set and a desire to continuously learn and grow.

-## 🔧 Full-Stack Development Skills
+##Skills

 - **Languages:** Python, Javascript
-- **Web Technologies:** React, Node.js
+- **Technologies:** React, Node.js, OpenCV
 - **Databases:** MongoDB
 - **Version Control:** Git